targendaz2/Mac-Set-Default-Apps/README.md

 > At the moment, no. Please [create an issue](https://github.com/targendaz2/Mac-Set-Default-Apps/issues/new) on this app's GitHub page if there are commands you'd find useful.

 Why aren't there any examples of setting a default app for a file extension?
-> I don't believe that this is used to set default apps on Macs anymore.
-Typically, you'd use UTIs and protocols.
-This feature was included to prevent MSDA from malfunctioning when being used on a Mac where a default app was assigned to a file extension.
-If I'm wrong about this not being used anymore, please [create an issue](https://github.com/targendaz2/Mac-Set-Default-Apps/issues/new) on this app's GitHub page and I'll add examples as necesary.
+> I haven't found any apps that require this to be set as a default app.
+This feature was included solely to prevent MSDA from malfunctioning when being used on a Mac where a default app was already assigned to a file extension.

 Where can I go for help with this app?
 > If you need help with this app specifically, please feel free to [create an issue](https://github.com/targendaz2/Mac-Set-Default-Apps/issues/new) on this app's GitHub page.
 I'll try to either respond, or implement changes to the app as soon as possible.